erkobridee/lab-nodejs/js_until_es5.1/runner/task/gulp/sass-bootstrap3-gulp/README.md

 # Sass Bootstrap 3 Gulp

-> compile sass files and use bootstrapp sass official sass files imported in the project sass
+> compile [sass](http://sass-lang.com/) files and use bootstrapp sass official sass files imported in the project sass

 * [[GitHub] twbs / bootstrap-sass](https://github.com/twbs/bootstrap-sass) - Official Sass port of Bootstrap 2 and 3

+  * make sure, before import sass files into your sass, have the line `$bootstrap-sass-asset-helper: false !default;`

+  * in case you have used any [compass](http://compass-style.org/) mixin ([compass mixins list](http://compass-style.org/index/mixins/)), the [compass-mixins]() may help to compile your sass

 ## Prerequisites